aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <td style="vertical-align:top" width="53%"><div class="english">
 Rabbi Akiva said:
-How do we know that each and every plague that the Holy One, blessed is He, brought against the Egyptians in Egypt consisted of five plagues?
+How do we know that each and every plague that the blessed Holy One brought against the Egyptians in Egypt consisted of five plagues?
 Scripture says: “He sent against them His burning anger, wrath, fury, distress, and messengers of evil.”[foot]Psalms 78:49[/foot]
 “His burning anger”: One plague.
 “Wrath”: Two [plagues].